silent-this-sonder/silent-this-sonder/README.md

 I love OOP, recursion, and anything cool.

 My other languages are:
+- Scratch, my other favorite place to hang out
 - Inform 7, yes it's a rather unconventional language but it's got so many nuances and I like it (so don't question it😠)
 - HTML
 - CSS (please no😭)